pmichaillat/economic-slack/syllabus.md

 The course presents models of economic slack and discusses policies used to tackle slack.
 The course tries to answer several questions:

-+ Why does slack exist and why do we care about it?
++ Why does slack exist
++ How does slack affect economic life?
 + Why does slack vary over time?
-And how are these fluctuations related to price and wage rigidity?
++ How are slack fluctuations related to price and wage rigidity?
 + What is the socially optimal level of slack?
 + How should monetary policy respond to fluctuations in slack over the business cycle?
 + How should fiscal policy respond to fluctuations in slack over the business cycle?